kahawai-sre/msdndevtest/README.md

   terraform -v
   ```
 ## Install and configure Git for Windows (Windows Host)
-1. Download and run the 64-bit Git for Windows setup from here: https://git-scm.com/download/win
+1. In Windows, download and run the 64-bit Git for Windows setup from here: https://git-scm.com/download/win
 2. Install with the installation _defaults_
 3. Note that at the time of writing, the bundled version of Git Credential Manager Core seems to have issues.
 Assuming that is still the case, proceed to the next section to install and the configure standalone Git Vredential Manager Core
 ## Install and configure Git Credential Manager __Core__ (Windows Host and WSL)